 top of page

-Moray Inca
+Inca Moray

-These are terraces or agricultural platforms built in depressions or gigantic natural holes.
-These terraces are superimposed concentrically, taking the shape of a gigantic amphitheater.
-The largest hole has a depth of 150 m and the average height of the platforms is 1.80 m.
-According to historians, these constructions constituted an important agricultural laboratory of the Inca empire, since their platforms are built with their respective irrigation canals and each one constitutes a microclimate.
-What is striking is the great difference in average annual temperature between the top and bottom of the depressions, a difference that reaches up to 15°C. Thanks to the platforms, the Incas harvested their products in different climates and levels, in order to discover the conditions that each crop needed.
-Moray has 20 types of microclimates in total, which makes it truly amazing.
-The distribution of so many types of microclimates corresponds to the circular and concentric shape, which allows the temperature to graduate from the outside.
-On the lower platforms, the climate is humid and low in temperature.
-The sector that follows has a higher temperature that ranges from 2º C to 3º C. This change in climate on the platforms allowed the Incas to grow different products, including a wide variety of tubers.
+These are agricultural terraces or platforms built in gigantic natural depressions or holes.
+These terraces are superimposed concentrically, taking the form of a gigantic amphitheater.
+The largest hole is 150 m deep and the average height of the terraces is 1.80 m.
+According to historians, these constructions constituted an important agricultural laboratory for the Inca Empire, since their terraces are built with their respective irrigation channels and each one constitutes a microclimate.
+What is striking is the great difference in average annual temperature between the top and bottom of the depressions, a difference that can reach up to 15°C. Thanks to the terraces, the Incas harvested their products in different climates and levels, in order to discover the conditions that each crop needed.
+Moray has 20 types of microclimates in total, which makes it something truly amazing.
+The distribution of so many types of microclimates corresponds to the circular and concentric form, which allows the temperature to be graduated from the outside.
+In the lower platforms, the climate is humid and low in temperature.
+The next sector has a higher temperature ranging from 2º C to 3º C. This change in climate on the platforms allowed the Incas to cultivate different products, including a wide variety of tubers.

 Information not found